creativenull/projectlocal.vim/README.md

 ```

 ## Overview
+### Why

-If you've used `set exrc` before, you would know that using it might execute malicious code, see [`:h 'exrc'`][vim-exrc].
+If you've used `set exrc` for setting project-level local configurations before, then you would know that using it might
+pose a risk where malicious code can be executed if downloading unknown projects from git repos with an `.exrc` in that
-Therefore, you would also be advised to also enable `set secure` to disable some vim config options,
+directory, see [`:h 'exrc'`][vim-exrc].
+Therefore, you would also be informed to also enable `set secure` to disable
-see [`:h 'secure'`][vim-secure].
+some vim options to prevent the execution of such code, see [`:h 'secure'`][vim-secure].

-However, there might some options you may want to conditionally set in a project-level basis but the limitations of
+However, there might some options you may want to conditionally set on a project-level basis but the limitations of
-`secure` restrict you from those options.
+`secure` restrict you from setting those options.
 Some of these options include:

-+ autocmd
++ autocmds
 + shell commands
 + write commands

-**projectlocal-vim** tries to tackle this by not using `set secure` or `set exrc` but opening your project config file
+**projectlocal-vim** tries to tackle this by not using `set secure` or `set exrc` but by sourcing your project-level
-written in vimL or Lua and sourcing it only if you allow the file to be executed or not.
+local configurations in a safe manner.

+### How it works

-What this means is that when you open a project directory with the local config file in it, **projectlocal-vim** will
+What this means is that when you open a project for the first time, and **projectlocal-vim** detects a project config
-first check if the directory is allowed to have the local config.
-If it's not allowed, then it will prompt the user to
-accept the local config as part of the files being executed to set configurations for your project.
-If it's not on the
+in the project directory, it will then prompt you to allow the local config to be sourced along with your vim config.
+Once you've accepted it, it will remember the project directory and will load the local configuration the next time you
+open vim in that project directory.

-allowed list, then it will not execute, if a user also says no for adding it to the allow list, then the local config
+This plugin will also not execute your local config, if you've made changes to the local config file after permitting it.
-file will not be loaded.
+This means, that **projectlocal-vim** will again prompt you to accept the changes and re-source the local config file.
+It's designed to make sure any changes should go through the user first before sourcing it.

-Essentially, the goal of this plugin is to help you safely source your project-specific options.
-Think of it like an
+Essentially, the goal of this plugin is to help you safely source your local configurations in a project.
-`.vscode/settings.json` file but for vim/neovim and written in vimL or Lua.
+Think of it like an `.vscode/settings.json` file but for vim/neovim and written in vimscript or Lua.
+This gives you and
+your team more control on how to set vim configurations on the project and not mess with your user configurations.

 [Revised from projectcmd.nvim]

 ## Getting Started